pulumi/registry/themes/default/content/registry/packages/azure/installation-configuration.md

 Pulumi can authenticate to Azure via several methods:
 - Azure CLI
+- OpenID Connect (OIDC)
 - Service Principal with a client secret or certificate
-- OpenID Connect (OIDC)
 - Managed Service Identity (MSI)

 If you're running the Pulumi CLI locally, in a developer scenario, we recommend using the Azure CLI.
-For team environments, particularly in CI, one of the other options is strongly recommended.
+For team environments, particularly in Continuous Integration, one of the other options is strongly recommended.

 {{% notes type="info" %}}
 Authenticating using the CLI will not work for Service Principal logins (e.g.,